Influenza Vaccine

 - If there are changes in appetite and eating patterns beyond 24-48 hours.

-- If any other phenomenon causes concern.
+- If any other phenomenon causes concerns.

-If your child experiences symptoms after getting vaccinated in school - please inform the school nurse.
+If your child experiences symptoms after getting vaccinated in school, please inform the school nurse or the school's healthcare provider.

-Contraction after the vaccination
+Transmission after vaccination